nixworks/public/news/2010/10/17/index.md

 ##### El Salvador
 ### [It was reported that Ingmar Guandique, an illegal immigrant from El Salvador, was to go on trial Monday for Chandra Levy's 2001 killing. ](/news/2010/10/17/it-was-reported-that-ingmar-guandique-an-illegal-immigrant-from-el-salvador-was-to-go-on-trial-monday-for-chandra-levy-s-2001-killing.md)
-_Context: Chandra Levy, El Salvador_
+_Context: El Salvador, Chandra Levy_

 ##### Somalia
 ### [Somali pirates hijack a South Korean owned Kenyan registered fishing boat with 43 crew aboard. ](/news/2010/10/17/somali-pirates-hijack-a-south-korean-owned-kenyan-registered-fishing-boat-with-43-crew-aboard.md)
-_Context: Somali pirates, South Korea, Somalia, fishing boat, Kenya_
+_Context: Somalia, Kenya, fishing boat, South Korea, Somali pirates_

-##### jewellery
+##### Jewellery
 ### [At least twelve people die when gunmen try to rob jewellery shops in Baghdad, Iraq and get into a gunfight with security, police and military. ](/news/2010/10/17/at-least-twelve-people-die-when-gunmen-try-to-rob-jewellery-shops-in-baghdad-iraq-and-get-into-a-gunfight-with-security-police-and-militar.md)
 At least 12 people died when gunmen swooped on a row of goldsmiths&#039; shops in a brazen robbery in the Iraqi capital and ended up in a gunfight with security forces, police and military sources said.

 ##### Rwanda
 ### [A Rwandan opposition party, the United Democratic Forces, says that their, leader Victoire Ingabire Umuhoza, arrested last week, is being held in "intolerable and immoral" conditions without food or water. ](/news/2010/10/17/a-rwandan-opposition-party-the-united-democratic-forces-says-that-their-leader-victoire-ingabire-umuhoza-arrested-last-week-is-being-he.md)
-_Context: Victoire Ingabire, United Democratic Forces, Rwanda_
+_Context: United Democratic Forces, Victoire Ingabire, Rwanda_

 ##### Iraq Prime Minister
 ### [Former Iraqi Prime Minister Ayad Allawi accuses Iran of working to destabilize the Middle East, claiming that the region is falling victim to terrorist groups backed financially by Iran. ](/news/2010/10/17/former-iraqi-prime-minister-ayad-allawi-accuses-iran-of-working-to-destabilize-the-middle-east-claiming-that-the-region-is-falling-victim-t.md)
-_Context: Ayad Allawi, Iraq Prime Minister, Middle East, Iran_
+_Context: Ayad Allawi, Middle East, Iran, Iraq Prime Minister_

 ##### Iran
 ### [Iranian police have arrested seven Afghan border guards who had illegally crossed the border, border police chief Hossein Zolfaqari announced. ](/news/2010/10/17/iranian-police-have-arrested-seven-afghan-border-guards-who-had-illegally-crossed-the-border-border-police-chief-hossein-zolfaqari-announce.md)
-_Context: Iran, Hossein Zolfaqari, Afghanistan_
+_Context: Hossein Zolfaqari, Afghanistan, Iran_

 ##### Rome, Italy
 ### [Tens of thousands of people rally in Rome against a weakening of labour rights being carried out by the country's government; rumours spread by politicians of clashes caused by "anarchist infiltration" prove unfounded. ](/news/2010/10/17/tens-of-thousands-of-people-rally-in-rome-against-a-weakening-of-labour-rights-being-carried-out-by-the-country-s-government-rumours-spread.md)